moskomule/moskomule/README.md

 ### News

+* I will visit Wien🇦🇹 to attend ICML.
+* I will visit A* @ Singapore🇸🇬.
 * Our paper "Self-attention Networks Localize When QK-eigenspectrum Concentrates" is accepted at ICML.
 * I will attend FIMI @ Bristol🇬🇧.
 * I will attend DLWS @ Tokyo🇯🇵.